EMN - Enlightenment Media News - Benevolent News Presented With Love

 Dr. Jean Houston

-Jean Houston, Ph.D., (born May 10, 1937, in NYC) scholar, philosopher, and researcher in Human Capacities, is one of the foremost visionary thinkers and doers of our time.
-She is long regarded as one of the principal founders of the Human Potential Movement.
-Dr. Houston is noted for her ability to combine a deep knowledge of history, culture, new science, spirituality and human development into her teaching.
-She is known for her inter-disciplinary perspective delivered in inspirational and humorous keynote addresses.
+Jean Houston, Ph.D.
+(1937-2026), was a scholar, philosopher, and researcher in Human Capacities, one of the foremost visionary thinkers and doers of our time.
+She is regarded as one of the principal founders of the Human Potential Movement.
+Dr. Houston is noted for her ability to combine a deep knowledge of history, culture, new science, spirituality, and human development into her teaching.
+She is known for her interdisciplinary perspective delivered in inspirational and humorous keynote addresses.

-As Advisor to UNICEF in human and cultural development, she has worked around the world helping to implement some of their extensive educational programs.
-In September of 1999, she traveled to Dharamsala, India as a member of a group chosen to work with the Dalai Lama in a learning and advisory capacity.
+As Advisor to UNICEF in human and cultural development, she had worked around the world helping to implement some of their extensive educational programs.
+In September of 1999, she traveled to Dharamsala, India, as a member of a group chosen to work with the Dalai Lama in a learning and advisory capacity.

-Dr. Houston has also served in an advisory capacity to President and Mrs. Clinton as well as assisting Mrs. Clinton in her writing of her book, “It Takes A Village: And Other Lessons Children Teach Us”.
-She has met with President and Mrs. Carter, and with leaders in many countries and cultures.
-As a high school student, she worked closely with another First Lady of the United States, Eleanor Roosevelt, in developing strategies to introduce international awareness and the United Nations work to young people.
+Dr. Houston also served in an advisory capacity to President and Mrs. Clinton, as well as assisting Mrs. Clinton in her writing of her book, “It Takes A Village: And Other Lessons Children Teach Us”.

-Since 2003, she has been working with the United Nations Development Program, training leaders in human and cultural development as well as in Social Artistry, a community-leadership training program that she developed.
-Together with other international agencies and companies, over the last 45 years, Dr. Houston has worked in over 100 countries.
+She worked with the United Nations Development Program, training leaders in human and cultural development as well as in Social Artistry, a community-leadership training program that she developed.
+For more than 45 years, together with other international agencies and companies, Dr. Houston worked in over 100 countries.

-In 1965, along with her husband Dr. Robert Masters, Dr. Houston founded The Foundation for Mind Research.
-She is also the founder and principal teacher, since 1983, of the Mystery School, now called the Renaissance of Spirit, a school of human development, a program of cross-cultural, mythic and spiritual studies, dedicated to teaching history, philosophy, the New Physics, psychology, anthropology, and the many dimensions of human potential.
+In 1965, along with her husband, Dr. Robert Masters, Dr. Houston created The Foundation for Mind Research.
+She was also the founder and principal teacher, since 1983, of the Mystery School, now called the Renaissance of Spirit, a school of human development, a program of cross-cultural, mythic, and spiritual studies, dedicated to teaching history, philosophy, the New Physics, psychology, anthropology, and the many dimensions of human potential.

 In 2008, the Jean Houston Foundation was formed to teach Social Artistry in the United States and overseas.
 This training has been conducted in Albania, the Eastern Caribbean, Kenya, Zambia, Nepal, and the Philippines.

-Dr. Houston is considered one of the most evocative and entertaining speakers on aligning the human spirit, potential and action with the needs of the time.
-Her talks are legendary for their ability to inspire, inform and activate her audience.
-Her lifetime passion is to encourage the inherent possibilities, visions, and capacities that lie within each person and/or group and translate them into positive action.
+Dr. Houston is considered one of the most evocative and entertaining speakers on aligning the human spirit, potential, and action with the needs of the time.
+Her talks were legendary for their ability to inspire, inform, and activate her audience.
+Her lifetime passion was to encourage the inherent possibilities, visions, and capacities that lie within each person and/or group and translate them into positive action.

 “Jean Houston’s mind should be considered a national treasure”, said Buckminster Fuller, a renowned American philosopher, thinker, visionary, inventor, architect, engineer, mathematician, poet, and cosmologist.
 A life-long friend of Jean Houston, his observation is shared by the thousands of individuals, communities, organizations, and nations that have been and continue to be inspired by her words.